Vitiligo: Research

 As of July 2013, afamelanotide is in phase II and III clinical trials for vitiligo and other skin diseases.

 A medication for rheumatoid arthritis, tofacitinib, has been tested for the treatment of vitiligo.

-In October 1992, a scientific report was published of successfully transplanting melanocytes to vitiligo-affected areas, effectively re-pigmenting the region.
+In October 1992, a scientific report was published of successfully transplanting melanocytes to vitiligo-affected areas, effectively repigmenting the region.
 The procedure involved taking a thin layer of pigmented skin from the person's gluteal region.
 Melanocytes were then separated out to a cellular suspension that was expanded in culture.
 The area to be treated was then denuded with a dermabrader and the melanocytes graft applied.
 Between 70 and 85 percent of people with vitiligo experienced nearly complete repigmentation of their skin.
 The longevity of the repigmentation differed from person to person.

+Current research suggests that the Janus kinase/signal transducer and activator of the transcription pathway (JAK/STAT pathway) plays a crucial role in the loss of epidermal melanocytes.
+This pathway is activated by CXCR3+ CD8+ T cells, creating a positive feedback loop with interferon-gamma (IFN-γ) chemokines from keratinocytes, potentially contributing to vitiligo.
+JAK inhibitors like ruxolitinib show promise in targeting the IFN-γ-chemokine signaling axis implicated in vitiligo pathogenesis, and improving nonsegmental vitiligo.